jrmerwin/Skymind-Android-Documentation/DL4JImageRecognitionDemo.md

 ## <a name="head_link6">Conclusion</a>

 This tutorial provides a basic framework for image recognition in an Android Application using a DL4J neural network.
 It illustrates how to load a pre-trained DL4J model from the raw resources file and how to test user generate input images against the model.
-The AsyncTask then returns the output to the mainthread and updates the UI.
+The AsyncTask then returns the output to the main thread and updates the UI.

 The complete code for this example is available at https://github.com/jrmerwin/DL4JImageRecognitionDemo